wigging/rusty/docs/_get_started/install-rust.md

 title: Installing Rust
 ---

-Follow the instructions [rust-lang.org](https://www.rust-lang.org) to install the latest Rust version.
+Follow the instructions at [rust-lang.org](https://www.rust-lang.org) to install the latest Rust version.
 The `rustup` command line tool is used to install and manage Rust.

 ```bash
 # Update your Rust installation